 Latino Community Fund (LCF) Georgia is a 501(c)(3) nonprofit organization, meaning it is a tax-exempt, publicly supported philanthropic organization.
+We are also what is known as a “grant-making public charity” meaning we fund programs, activities and projects.
+Because we follow a federated model, we channel those investments to member organizations.
 Our goal is to create an ecosystem of effective, efficient and sustainable Latino-serving nonprofits that can adequately serve a growing Latinx community in Georgia.
-We follow a federated model in which we channel and allocate investments to our member and partner organizations and families.

 Why is the Latino Community Fund (LCF Georgia) needed?

 The Latinx/Hispanic community in the South has grown almost 300% in the last 30 years.
 However, foundation (private and corporate) investment has remained at 1% (between 0.9% and 1.3%).
 We are a vibrant, resourceful and resilient community making important gains and contributions to the state, yet investment has not matched our numbers or needs.

 Government offices and large nonprofits are slowly responding to the reality that by 2040, 1 in 5 people will be Latinx in Georgia.
 In fact, many counties already live this reality and at the forefront of the change are Latino-serving nonprofits–mostly grassroots and generally small and undercapitalized.

 These small and startup minority-serving nonprofits or community organizations have a difficult time finding and affording capacity building services, general guidance and a support system that is culturally competent and appropriate.
 The Latino Community Fund in Georgia provides these much-needed services through our technical assistance focus.